Shop the most popular Amerisleep mattresses

 Frequently Asked Questions

-We build our mattresses in the USA — in Indiana, to be exact — using eco-friendly materials certified by CertiPUR-US®.
-Our Indiana location allows us to ship to most places in a matter of days.
-(And shipping within the lower 48 states is always free.)
+We build our mattresses in the USA using eco-friendly materials certified by CertiPUR-US®.
+This allows us to ship to most homes within the lower 48 states in a matter of days – and for free!

 No. We designed our mattresses to keep you cool and comfortable all night.
 But we get this question a lot, because overheating is a common problem with traditional memory foam.
 The less-breathable, petroleum-based foam traps heat.

 Amerisleep mattresses are different.
 We use our proprietary Bio-Pur® material inside.
 Bio-Pur® comes from partially plant-based material instead of 100% petroleum.
 And Bio-Pur® also has an "advanced open-cell structure" that wicks away warm air and keeps you cool.

 We guarantee you will stay cool and comfortable in an Amerisleep mattress.
 That's why we offer a risk-free trial for 100 nights.
 If you don't love everything about your Amerisleep mattress, we'll give you a full refund.
 Plus we'll arrange to pick up and recycle your returned mattress.
 Or we can exchange it for one of our other models if you prefer.

 Most of our customers experience deeper, more comfortable, and more restful sleep from the very first night.
 But in some cases, you may need time to adjust to the support of your new mattress.

 It may seem counterintuitive, but switching to a mattress that gives you proper support can actually cause discomfort at first.
 Here’s why:

 Chances are you had your previous mattress for years or even decades.
 During that time, you developed what are called “sleep postures,” meaning your body got used to sleeping in a certain way — even if it didn’t have proper support.